 Every person who is or has been married has received a broad grant of authority from the Legislature to dispose of his or her probate property.
 There is no forced heirship in Texas.
 Tex.
 Prob.
 Code §§ 57 and 58.
-This broad grant of authority testamentary is, however, effectively limited to the testator's separate probate property and his or her undivided one-half interest in the community probate property.
+This broad grant of however, testamentary authority is. effectively limited to the testator's separate probate property and his or her undivided one-half interest in the community probate property.
 Avery v.
 Johnson, 108 Tex.
 294, 192 S.W.
 542 (1917).